SLYGM/Pixelot/Readme.md

 In the centre you will see the main viewport, which is where you will be able to see your game as you develop it, as well as run the scene in the editor.
 On the left you will see the list of **layers** and entities that are contained in them.
 The layers are used to control the rendering order of the entities.
 From here you can create/delete layers and entities, and drag and drop entities to change their layer.
 On the right you will see the inspector.
 This is where you can modify the properties of the currently selected entity.
 This includes configuring the entity arguments and components.
 At the bottom of the interface you will find the file manager, which allows you to view and modify the contents of your project.
+If you ever modify the contents of the project outside of the editor, you can use the refresh button to update the file manager.
 At the top is the scene bar, which allows you to switch between scenes and create new ones.
 You can also use the menu bar at the top to open/create projects as well as build your game.